 On October 8, The Weinstein Company’s board of directors fired Weinstein as a result of the mounting allegations against him.

-By October 12, 2017, twenty-nine women had come forward with allegations of harassment, molestation, and sexual assault by Weinstein.
+By October 12, 2017, at least 30 women had come forward with allegations of harassment, molestation, and sexual assault by Weinstein.
 Weinstein, meanwhile, checked in to a Scottsdale, Arizona rehabilitation facility to receive psychological treatment at a cost of $40,000-per-month.

 On May 25, 2018, Weinstein appeared in court to face charges that he had raped one woman and forced another to perform oral sex.
 The New York Times reported: “The criminal sex act count stemmed from an encounter with Lucia Evans, who first told The New Yorker, and then investigators from [Manhattan District Attorney Cyrus] Vance’s office, that Mr. Weinstein forced her to perform oral sex on him during what she expected would be a casting meeting at the Miramax office in TriBeCa in 2004.
 The victim in the rape case has not been publicly identified, but prosecutors said that that attack occurred on March 18, 2013, at … the DoubleTree Metropolitan Hotel.”
 At the court hearing, Weinstein paid $1 million in bail, surrendered his passport, agreed to wear a monitoring device, and pledged not to travel anywhere outside of New York State and Connecticut.

 By December 2018, the number of women who had accused Weinstein of sexual assault and rape was more than 80.